Google Panda penalty from content syndication?

-Subsequent to the June 25th update, a search for this phrase returns the syndicated version of the content only.
+Subsequent to the June 25th update, a search for this phrase returns the syndicated version of the page only.

-This means that the content itself has not been penalized (otherwise the syndicated version would also be dropped).
+This means that the post itself has not been penalized (otherwise the syndicated version would also be dropped).
 It is SME Pals that has been penalized.

 Naturally, I was anxious to find out why, after meticulously playing by Google's SEO rules, I was now being penalized.
 My research uncovered the following:

-- Why Content curators don't follow Google's syndication guidelines
+- Why curators don't follow Google's syndication guidelines

 Google's syndication guidelines

 Google offers guidelines on how to properly syndicate content.
-Content curators are supposed to:
+Curators are supposed to:

 - Use a cross domain rel="canonical" tag to point back to the original article

-- Use noindex meta tags to prevent the reproduced content from being indexed
+- Use noindex meta tags to prevent the reproduced articles from being indexed

 I wrote the following letter to B2C:

 For example, SME Pals ranks at number 1 for the phrase "Anatomy of a blog post" according to Google webmaster.
 That’s now changed.
-If you do a search on Google, you will see B2C’s version of my article in first place instead.
+If you do a search, you will see B2C’s version of my article in first place instead.